 Behind this is the disease polio, which is triggered by poliomyelitis viruses.
-The viruses are excreted in the stool and are mainly transmitted by smear infection (stool-hand-mouth).
+The viruses are excreted with the stool and are mainly transmitted by smear infection (stool-hand-mouth).
 This can happen if you do not wash your hands properly or at all after having a bowel movement.
-Similarly, contaminated drinking water can be a source of infection.
+Contaminated drinking water can also be a source of infection.

 About 5 % of people infected with the virus have fever, sore throat and headache - usually misdiagnosed as (summer) flu.
-In every 100 to 1,000 infected persons, there is permanent, flaccid paralysis of the arm or leg muscles, and in the worst cases also of the speech, swallowing or breathing muscles.
+One in 100 to 1,000 infected people suffer permanent, flaccid paralysis of the arm or leg muscles, and in the worst cases also of the speech, swallowing or breathing muscles.

 In 2002, the WHO declared the whole of Europe polio-free.
-However, polio still occurs in some countries and regions (for example in Afghanistan and Pakistan) and can therefore be brought back to Germany.
-Therefore, it still makes sense to get vaccinated.
+However, polio still occurs in some countries and regions (for example, in Afghanistan and Pakistan) and can therefore be brought back to Germany.
+It therefore makes sense to get vaccinated.

 This vaccination is relevant for every age group and everyone, especially for travellers to regions with a high risk of infection.

 Normally, the basic immunization takes place in childhood.
 After the age of 18, vaccination against tetanus and diphtheria should be given once in combination with the next due booster.
 A routine booster thereafter is recommended for all those who have an increased risk of infection, such as personnel who come into contact with people who may be ill or their bodily excretions, or travellers to regions where polio cases still occur.

 The polio vaccine is an inactivated vaccine and is usually given as a combination vaccination.
 The vaccination is given into your upper arm muscle.